 - Can help prevent or reduce further bone loss around teeth

-- Improves ability of the dentist to restore missing teeth
+- Improves the ability of the dentist to restore missing teeth

 - Improves aesthetics for a better smile and facial appearance